app-o-mat/page-o-mat/README.md

 # Page-o-Mat Journal Generator

-Generates a journal PDF from a specification.
-Suitable for printing into a book.
+Generates a journal/planner (PDF) from a specification.
+Suitable for printing into a book or using on a tablet.

-This is a work in progress.
-Currently, it is intended to generate the 2023 daily journal described in https://loufranco.com/blog/recurring-journals.
+It was created to generate the 2023 daily journal described in https://loufranco.com/blog/recurring-journals.

-There is a configuration file that allows some customization, but the page types are limited.
+In 2024 ([for my 2025 journal](https://loufranco.com/blog/my-2025-journal-pdf-for-supernote-a5)), I added support for internal links so I could make a electronic version of the journal for use on a Supernote Manta A5 sized e-ink tablet.

+Configuration files for all of my journals are in the `config` folder.

 # Documentation
 This is a C4 System Context diagram for the Page-o-Mat system.
 Blue boxes are part of the system and gray boxes are shown for context.